-Submit materials via email (preferred) or regular mail and provide proof of receipt or proof of delivery.
-Email attachments no greater than 10 MB or send via a file exchange system if larger than 10 MB.
+Applicants or their representative must send project information via email (preferred) or regular mail and provide proof of receipt or proof of delivery.

 Area of concern: West of the Connecticut River and Northfield, Montague, Miller's Falls, Turner's Falls, Sunderland, Amherst, Hadley, South Hadley, Chicopee, Springfield and Longmeadow.